17ex/DataLiteracy/README.md

 We used data provided by `bahn-analysen.de` (by B&P Data Solutions UG).
-You can look at `dat/train_data/frankfurt_hbf/{scraped_incoming_Frankfurt_Hbf.csv,scraped_outgoing_Frankfurt_Hbf.csv}` to see how it is structured.
+You can look at `dat/train_data/frankfurt_hbf/{scraped_incoming_Frankfurt_Hbf.csv,scraped_outgoing_Frankfurt_Hbf.csv}` to see how it is structured (again, this is only in *full-dataset* branch).
 It consists of two csv-files, one for incoming train connections to Frankfurt(Main)Hbf, and one for outgoing train connections from Frankfurt(Main)Hbf.